HMS Athenienne (1800)

 HMS Athenienne was a 64-gun third-rate ship of the line of the Royal Navy.
-She was the former Maltese ship San Giovanni, which the French captured on the stocks in 1798 and launched and commissioned as Athénien.
-The Royal Navy captured her at or prior to the surrender of Valletta, on 4 September 1800, and took her into service as Athenienne.
-She was wrecked near Sicily, with great loss of life, in 1806.
+She was originally the Maltese Navy ship San Giovanni, which the French captured on the stocks in 1798 and launched and commissioned as the French Navy ship Athénien.
+British forces captured her at Valletta on 4 September 1800 during the siege of Malta and took her into service as Athenienne.
+She was wrecked near Sicily with great loss of life in 1806.

 French career

 The Knights of Malta were constructing San Giovanni for their navy at her building site in Valletta when the French occupied Malta.
 She was launched four months later, and the French took her into service as Athénien.
 They appointed her to the medical services of the fleet, and in that capacity carried out research on the diseases affecting the French fleet in the Mediterranean.

 The British acquired Athénien in connection with the capture of Malta.
 Although the capitulation only took place in September, Athenian was among the British vessels at Malta that shared in the prize money for the capture of Courageux on 29 March 1800.

 The Royal Navy brought Athénien into British service as HMS Athenienne.